franciscoyira/islr-exercises/ch2.md

     ## 13 lstat   <dbl [13]>   4.31    1.37     2.47     7.44
     ## 14 medv    <dbl [13]>  44.2     8.09    21.9     50

-Suburbus with 8 or more average rooms per dwelling have:
+Suburbs with 8 or more average rooms per dwelling have:

   - Less crime than average.
   - Less proportion of acres with non-retail business.